hsynlms/express-prettier/README.md

 */
 ```

-You can enable beautifier for all outgoing responses regardless query parameter when the plugin is registered in Express.
+You can enable beautification for all outgoing payloads regardless the query parameter.

 ```js
 // register express-prettier plugin